linode/terraform-provider-linode/website/docs/r/instance_config.html.markdown

 #### device (recommended)

+An assignment between a disk and a configuration profile device.
+This block supersedes the `devices` block.

 Compared with `devices`, `sda` ... `sdh` is now in the `device_name` attribute in a device block, and the block itself becomes unnamed.

 ```terraform